-- LIKELIHOO D -
+LIKELIHOOI D

 Almost Certain Likely Possible Unlikely Rare

 Catastrophic Extreme Extreme Very High High High

 4CE Major Extreme Very High High High Medium

 CONSEQUENCE Moderate Very High High High Medium Low

 CONS Minor Medium Medium Medium Low Low

 Insignificant Medium Low Low Low Low

+CONSEQUENCE

-CONSEQUENCE Catastrophic: LIKELIHOOD
+Catastrophic:

-The hazard has the potential to:

-Permanently disable or kill Almost Certain
+- Permanently disable or kill

-Cause severe damage to the structure 75% - 100% circumstances
+- Cause severe damage to the structure

-Have significant impact on the Likely Will probably occur in most

-surrounding population and environm nt 60% - 75% circumstances
+- Have significant impact on the surrounding population and environment

-Major: Possible Might occur at some time in the

-The hazard has the potential to: 40% - 60% future
+Major:

-Temporarily disable or very serious in Unlikely Could occur but doubtful
+- Temporarily disable or very serious injury

-Cause major damage to the structure 20% - 40%
+- Cause major damage to the structure

-Serious breach of the site boundary ar Bare May occur but only in exceptional

-pollution of the local environment Moderate: 0% - 20% circumstances.
+- Serious breach of the site boundary and pollution of the local environment

-The hazard has the potential to:
+Moderate:

-Temporarily disable or serious injury
+- Temporarily disable or serious injury

-Cause moderate damage to the struct Ire
+- Cause moderate damage to the structure

-Breach the site boundary and minor

-pollution to the local environment
+- Breach the site boundary and minor pollution to the local environment

 Minor:

-The hazard has the potential to:

-Moderate injury
+- Moderate injury

-Cause minor damage to the structure
+- Cause minor damage to the structure

-Be contained within the site boundary
+- Be contained within the site boundary

 Insignificant:

-The hazard has the potential to:

-Cause minor injury (first aid)

-Insignificant impact contained within t e

-site boundary
+- Cause minor injury (first aid) - Insignificant impact contained within the site boundary ı LIKELIHOOD Almost Certain 75% - 100% Expected to occur in most circumstances Likely 60% - 75% Will probably occur in most circumstances Possible 40% - 60% Might occur at some time in the future Unlikely 20% - 40% Could occur but doubtful Rare 0% - 20% May occur but only in exceptional circumstances.

-Residual Risk Rating Action taken based on residual risk No work allowed until the residual risk has been reduced.
+Residual Risk Rating Risk Action taken based on residual risk Extreme No work allowed until the residual risk has been reduced.
 This may be by re-engineering or by using alternate construction methodologies.
-HRCW SWMS must be provided for activity that addresses all required controls.
+Very High HRCW SWMS must be provided for activity that addresses all required controls.
 A Work Practice Review (SE4805) must be held prior to start of activity to review hazards and controls.
 Controls must be reviewed and approved by the Project Manager/Project Engineer on the Project Risk Register (SE4131).